top of page

 A table illustrating the outcomes of ESPP shares all sold at the same price

-Say you decide to hold the shares, and the price appreciates to $30 before you sell for either a short-term disqualifying disposition, long-term disqualifying disposition, or long-term qualifying disposition.
 The price appreciation gives you more money across the board, and the qualifying disposition scenario is still the most lucrative.
-Here's how it looks:

 A table illustrating ESPP outcomes after price appreciation